Pre-Columbian Ecuador: La Tolita Culture

 The La Tolita developed in the coastal region of Southern Colombia and Northern Ecuador between 600 BCE and CE 200.
 Numerous archaeological sites have been discovered that show the highly artistic nature of this culture.
 Artifacts are characterized by gold jewelry, beautiful anthropomorphic masks and figurines that reflect a hierarchical society with complex ceremonies.

+Upano River valley

+A cluster of cities emerged in eastern Ecuador's Upano River valley between 500 BC and 600 AD.
+Though the culture of these cities' inhabitants is not yet well understood, it is thought that tens of thousands of people resided in the region at its height.

 Guangala

-Guangala culture thrived from CE 100 to 800 in the Manabí Province.
+The Guangala culture thrived from AD 100 to 800 in the Manabí Province.

 Period of Integration and the arrival of the Inca

 Tribes throughout Ecuador integrated during this period.
 They built better housing that allowed them to improve their living conditions and no longer be subject to the climate.
-In the mountains the Cosangua-Píllaro, Capulí and Piartal-Tuza cultures arose; in the eastern region was the Yasuní Phase, while the Milagro, Manteña and Huancavilca cultures developed on the coast, from 500 BCE onwards.
+In the mountains the Cosangua-Píllaro, Capulí and Piartal-Tuza cultures arose; in the eastern region was the Yasuní Phase, while the Milagro, Manteña and Huancavilca cultures developed on the coast, from 500 BC onwards.

 Los Manteños

 The Manteños were the last of the pre-Columbian cultures in the coastal region and flourished between 600 and 1534.
 They were the first to witness the arrival of Spanish ships sailing in the surrounding Pacific Ocean.
 According to archaeological evidence and Spanish chronicles, the civilization extended from Bahía de Caráquez to Cerro de Hojas in the south.
 They were excellent weavers, produced textiles, articles of gold, silver spondylus shells and mother of pearls.
 The manteños mastered the seas and forged extensive trade routes as far as present-day Chile to the south and western Mexico to the north.
 The center of the culture was in the area of Manta, named in their honor.